Understanding Male Pattern Hair Loss: Effective Treatments, Realistic Expectations, and Latest Advances

 Side effects: Scarring, infection, shock loss.

 Realistic expectations: Best for advanced hair loss; does not stop future loss without medication.
 Still requires lifelong use of minoxidil and finasteride.
+Not a good option for patients who are unable or unwilling to use these medications for life.

-5. Low-Level Laser Therapy (LLLT)
+6. Low-Level Laser Therapy (LLLT)

 LLLT devices use red light to stimulate hair follicles.